Sandman13sq/DmrVBM-blender-to-gms2/README.md

 NOTE: If cloned straight from GitHub not all features are guranteed to work correctly.
 For stable versions see the **Releases** on the GitHub page (when they're ready).

+The example model's character is of Curly Brace from Cave Story.
+I own nothing related to Cave Story.

 # [Quick Start Guide](https://github.com/Dreamer13sq/DmrVBM-blender-to-gms2/wiki/Quick-Start-Guide)